 “It’s still a highly valuable property,” said the analyst, who has had a hold rating on CBS since 2005.
 “They don’t give their programming away, they’re very careful about the deals that they’re doing.”

-CBS, controlled by 89-year-old Chairman Sumner Redstone, gets more revenue (CBS) from advertising than other major U.S. media companies.
+CBS, controlled by 89-year-old Chairman Sumner Redstone, gets more revenue (CBS:US) from advertising than other major U.S. media companies.
 To decrease its dependence on the U.S. ad market, CBS has pursued international expansion and deals with online distributors such as Netflix Inc., Amazon.com Inc. and Hulu LLC’s service in Japan.
 The stock has rallied 34 percent since December.

 To contact the reporters on this story: Nikolaj Gammeltoft in New York at firstname.lastname@example.org; Tom Keene in New York at email@example.com